JadeDon/jaded.github.io/_pages/home.md

 ### About me

-I am a physicist working in the field of quantum mechanics and quantum electrodynamics.
+I dream to be a cognitive neurologist working in the field of neurodiversity.
-I received my undergraduate degree in physics from the Massachusetts Institute of Technology (MIT) in 1939 and went on to earn my PhD from Princeton University in 1942.
-After completing my doctoral studies, I worked on the Manhattan Project, where I helped develop the first atomic bombs.
-After the war, I returned to academia, holding teaching and research positions at Cornell and now at the California Institute of Technology.
+I am raising 2nd year student in the Interdisciplinary Neuroscience Program.
+I hold a B.A. in English Linguistics from Xi’an Jiaotong University in China and a Pg.Dip. in Language Psychology from the University of Edinburgh in Scotland.
+My previous research investigated cognitive control in children using EEG, the neural and behavioural basis of childhood reading using MRI, and how bilinguals process information across languages.
+My research interests centre on neurodiversity, language disorders, and other cognitive-related topics, with a particular focus on multi-method studies.
+In the research offseason, you might spot me journaling, cooking, or backpacking with a camera.